 Lawrence Sumulong (b.
 1987, United States) is a Filipino-American photographer and photo editor presently based in New York City.
 Interestingly, photography came to him without the introduction of a formal education: Sumulong instead studied contemporary American poetry in Grinnell College, under the tutelage of scholar and writer Ralph Savarese.
 He traveled to the Philippines on his own in 2007 in order to take pictures with it.
 This homecoming eventually became an exploration of his family’s roots, as an experiential piecing together of the land and country from where his immigrant parents had come from.
-The following year, he begins working under the mentorship of Magnum photographer, David Alan Harvey.

 In this way, Sumulong’s beginnings have foreshadowed the work he will come to produce.
 Often returning to poetry as accompanying notes to his projects, he thinks of his photography as “personal documentary stories.”
 And because the stories that he seeks to tell are situated in his supposed home locality that is brimming with a language that he does not speak, the reality that gets processed by Sumulong is split by the simultaneous positioning of Filipino and foreigner.
 It is in this sense that he writes of being “caught between a moment of recognition/empathy and abjection/alienation,” and interested in creating work that is “layered, polyphonic and many-voiced.”
 Coming from this peculiar standpoint, Sumulong tackles subjects such as the Manila terrain—which he considers as his “surrogate home,” having “existed in retrograde to [his] life in America—its people, and the Filipino diaspora.